doofinder/php-doofinder/src/Management_V2/docs/Api/ItemsApi.md

 # **itemShow**
 > \Swagger\Client\Model\Item itemShow($hashid, $name, $item_id)

-Get an item
+Gets an item from the index.

-Fetch an item from the search engine and index
+Gets an item from the index by its id.

 ### Example
 ```php